Brenda Burns

-She was sworn in on January 3, 2011, succeeding term-limited Republican Kristin Mayes.
-Burns said that she wanted to work with the Arizona State Legislature, which had previously proposed legislation that would have stripped many of the powers from the Commission.
+Burns was sworn in on January 3, 2011, succeeding term-limited Republican Kris Mayes.
+Burns said that she wanted to work with the legislature, which had previously proposed legislation that would have stripped many of the powers from the Commission.
 During her tenure in the legislature, she had fought for limited regulations and remarked that some of her friends found it funny that she had been elected to the regulatory body.
-She clarified: "I never said we don't need rules and regulations.
+Burns clarified: "I never said we don't need rules and regulations.
 I said they need to make sense."
 She also called for a "reasonable balance" between economic growth and conserving the state's natural resources.
 She served alongside Bob Burns, who is no relation.

 In April 2013, Burns announced that she would not be running for re-election in 2014.
 She had been encouraged by supporters to consider running for Governor of Arizona in 2014, but after talking to her husband, decided not to, saying that it "became apparent to us that this was not the right course for me to take."
 They will instead pursue "several interests, priorities and causes."
 She and the term-limited Pierce were succeeded by Republicans Doug Little and Thomas Forese, respectively.

 In September 2013, Burns published an op-ed in The Arizona Republic, bemoaning the decision by three of her fellow Commissioners to shut down an investigation into electric retail competition.
 She lamented that Arizona had "hit the "stop" button on 21st century modernization and [we] are stuck with, for now, a 19th-century model of electric service."